prefix-dev/pixi/docs/environment.md

 This location is **not** configurable as it is a specific design decision to keep the environments in the project directory.
 This keeps your machine and your project clean and isolated from each other, and makes it easy to clean up after a project is done.

-If you look at the `.pixi/envs` directory, you will see a directory for each environment, the `default` being the one that is used if you only have one environment.
+If you look at the `.pixi/envs` directory, you will see a directory for each environment, the `default` being the one that is normally used, if you specify a custom environment the name you specified will be used.

 ```shell
 .pixi